harasees-singh/Data-Analysis-Project/README.md

 * I divided the project into 3 phases : research, basic working prototype, addition of features.
 * In the research phase I began by selecting a dataset from <a href="https://www.kaggle.com">Kaggle</a>.
 Then I learnt how to use Power BI and plotted some basic graphs to try out different possibilities.
 * In the second phase, I started developing the React app.
 I started with the data analysis part simultaneously as well.
 I made some basic reports on Power BI and embedded them into the React application.
 I divided the cars into 5 customer segments using the K-Means algorithm.
 By the end of this phase I had a working application with a responsive front-end.
 * In the last phase I completed all the 5 reports and started out with the Sales Prediction part.
-After some research I was able to implement Linear Regression to predict sales based on independent input variables.
+After some research I was able to implement Multivariate Linear Regression to predict sales based on independent input variables.
 * Once the model was working I implemented basic functionalities in javascript to compute the expected sales using the Linear Regression model when the user provides car specifications.